wilsonmar/wilsonmar.github.io/_posts/2014-08-03-git-basics.md

 Having a repeatable script enables you to experiment on commands.
 When example commands are not coming back correctly, a script also provide you a way to say <strong>"it was working before"</strong> rather than blaming yourself for not typing commands correctly.

+BTW I've viewed <a target="_blank" href="https://wilsonmar.github.io/git-github-videos/">every video and book on this topic</a> and I haven't seen this approach.
+So such an approach is unique to this website.

 Steps in the script includes how to travel back in time (using git checkout) and what you can do if you're in the middle of working on a file <strong>eligible for commit</strong> but you need to immediately edit and commit other files right away, but don't want to lose the current set of changes.

 The script includes <tt>git stash</tt> commands which uses a "hidden compartment" where you can temporarily store files so they won't be included in the next commit.
 For detailed information about the stash, see the official documentation at: